Thermo-Elasticity Problems with Evolving Microstructures: Setting and Preliminaries

 For $t\in S$, and $x\in\Omega_\e(t)$, let $u_\e=u_\e(t,x)$ denote the deformation and $\theta_\e=\theta_\e(t,x)$ the temperature.
 The bulk equations for the one-phase thermoelasticity problem are given as (for more details on the modeling, we refer to~\cite{B56,K79})

 \begin{remark}[The averaging assumption] Please note that the averaging condition \cref{p:full_problem_moving:4} is chosen for mathematical reasons to avoid local velocity gradients.
 In principle, local gradients can be captured with the Hanzawa transformation, but it is not yet clear how to incorporate those into homogenization settings.
-Similar scenarios with local averaging is a relatively common approach to tackle such problems, cf.~\cite{Gahn21,Wiedemann}.
+We note that this approach with local averaging is a relatively common approach to tackle such problems, cf.~\cite{Gahn21,Wiedemann}.
+The main obstacle in treating the case without averaging, i.e, replacing \cref{p:full_problem_moving:4} with $v_{\e,k}=\theta_{\e,k}$, are the additional $\e$-uniform estimates needed in the analysis.
+With the averaging assumption, standard energy estimates together with $L^\infty$-bounds are sufficient (cf.~\cref{lem:reference_apriori}).
+Without it, additional estimates in the form of